subwaymatch/accy570-course-site/content/course/unit-04/arithmetic-and-comparison-operaters/what-is-an-operator.md

   - python-coding/arithmetic-operator-division-01
 ---

 What is an operator?
-Operators are symbols in Python that performs some sort of an operation.
+Operators are symbols in Python that perform some sort of an operation.

 - Arithmetic operators (plus, minus, multiply, divide)
 - Comparison (`==`, `!=`, `>`, `>=`, `<`, `<=`)